testcontainers/testcontainers-node/CONTRIBUTING.md

 ## Documentation

-The documentation is a static site built with [MkDocs](https://www.mkdocs.org/).
-We use the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme, which offers a number of useful extensions to MkDocs.
+The documentation is a static site built with [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
 In addition, we use a [custom plugin](https://github.com/rnorth/mkdocs-codeinclude-plugin) for inclusion of code snippets.
 We publish our documentation using Netlify.

 ### Previewing rendered content